ionic-team/ionic-site/guide/0.1/preface.md

 ---
 layout: guide
-title: "Getting Started with Ionic Framework"
+title: "Why we built Ionic"
 ---

 # Chapter 0: Preface to the Ionic Guide